aquietone/docs/aqobot/classes/enc.md

 # AQOBot Enchanter

+!!! info
     Enchanter support is largely incomplete.
 It may cast tash or do some mezzing or pop some burns if you're lucky.

 ## Settings

+!!! info
     Majority of these settings are not actually implemented, but rather just listing out cwtn plugin settings for ideas of function to be added.

 | **Name** | **Description** | **Example** |
 | :-- | :----- | :--- |